sushanthsugunan/llama_chatbot/README.md

-# OLLAMA Chat Bot - general purppose
+# OLLAMA Chat Bot - general purpose
-> OLLAMA application must be installed in your computer.
+1. OLLAMA application must be installed in your computer.
 OLLAMA application must be running post installation
-> pull the repo and place it in required directory.
+2. pull the repo and place it in required directory.
-> On the Command line after you are in the app.py folder directory - run  "python app.py"
+3. On the Command line after you are in the app.py folder directory - run  "python app.py"
-> the application will run in you local host. click on the link and check if it is working.
+4. the application will run in you local host. click on the link and check if it is working.